shaunniekins/asnet-brats-encoder-comparison/README.md

 ## Dataset

 The models were trained and evaluated using the **Brain Tumor Segmentation (BraTS2023)** dataset.
-The specific dataset used was the ASNR-MICCAI-BraTS2023-GLI-Challenge-TrainingData.
+The specific dataset used was the ASNR-MICCAI-BraTS2023-GLI-Challenge-TrainingData (it should be renamed into BraTS23_TrainingData).
 Preprocessing steps involved converting the original NIfTI files into HDF5 format for efficient loading, organized into training, validation, and test splits.